ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

   The time before darkness spills.

-  Into this magical light, the first star emerges, pulsing bright
+  Into this magical light, the first star emerges, pulsing bright.
-  Make a wish, share your dreams with the stars as they gently gleam.
+  Make a wish, share your dreams, with the stars as they gently gleam.
 alignPoemLeft: false
 removePostcardPadding: false